Tellusant/docs/maps/tellusant-tellubase-global-coverage.md

+---
+title: "TelluBase Global Coverage"
+description: "This map shows the 218 countries, 2600 cities, and 2500 primary subdivisions we cover in Tellubase."
+image: /assets/social-card-map.png
+---
 # TelluBase Global Coverage
 ## *TelluBase Definitions*
 This map shows the 218 countries, 2600 cities, and 2500 primary subdivisions we cover in Tellubase.
 Beyond this, we cover 25000 secondary subdivisions.